 Are you considering enrolling in an associate degree program?
 While many prospective students seek undergraduate educations, associate degrees are becoming more and more popular.
 These programs are a viable alternative because they provide a basic understanding of a specific field at a fraction of the cost of a traditional education.

-Specific associate degree program titles vary from institution to institution, but most colleges and universities offer one of the following associates: Associate of Arts (AA), Associate of Science (AS), Associate of Applied Arts (AAA), or Associate of Applied Science (AAS).
+Specific associate degree program titles vary from institution to institution, but many institutions offer one of the following: Associate of Arts (AA), Associate of Science (AS), Associate of Applied Arts (AAA), or Associate of Applied Science (AAS).
 While all options prepare graduates for successful careers, there are some important differences applicants should be aware of before applying.

 Graduates are generally qualified to apply for entry-level positions but may require additional education and certification for mid-to-high-level management employment.
 Students may also choose to transfer their credits to a four-year institution to pursue an undergraduate degree.